 (Ps.
 119:105; Prov.
 30:5, 6; Isa.
 8:20; John 17:17; 1 Thess.
 2:13; 2 Tim.
 3:16, 17; Heb.
 4:12; 2 Peter 1:20, 21.)
-THE TRINITYThere is one God: Father, Son, and Holy Spirit, who exist eternally in unity of three Persons.
-Each member of the Trinity serves different functions, having equal power and authority.
+THE TRINITYThere is one God: Father, Son, and Holy Spirit, who exist as one substance in three persons: Each member of the Trinity serves different functions, having equal power and authority.

 (Gen. 1:26; Deut.
 6:4; Isa.
 6:8; Matt.
 28:19; John 3:16 2 Cor.
 1:21, 22; 13:14; Eph.
 4:4-6; 1 Peter 1:2.)
 The FATHERGod is the Creator and Sustainer of all creation.
 He is just and holy, merciful and gracious, slow to anger, and filled with love and faithfulness.
 The qualities and powers exhibited in the Son and the Holy Spirit are also those of the Father.

 (Isa.
 53:4-6; Luke 1:35; John 1:1-3, 14; 5:22; 10:30; 14:1-3, 9, 13; Rom.
 6:23; 1 Cor.
 15:3, 4; 2 Cor.
 3:18; 5:17-19; Phil.
 2:5-11; Col. 1:15-19; Heb.
 2:9- 18; 8:1, 2.)
-THE HOLY SPIRITThe Holy Spirit guides, renews and transforms us into the image of God.
+THE HOLY SPIRITThe Holy Spirit guides, renews, and transforms us into the image of God.
+He is the assurance of our relationship with Jesus.
 The Holy Spirit extends spiritual gifts to all believers, convicts us of sin, and leads us to Christ.

-(Gen. 1:1, 2; 2 Sam.
-23:2; Ps.
+(Gen. 1:1, 2; Eph.
+1:13; Ps.
 51:11; Isa.
 61:1; Luke 1:35; 4:18; John 14:16-18, 26; 15:26; 16:7-13; Acts 1:8; 5:3; 10:38; Rom.
 5:5; 1 Cor.
 12:7-11; 2 Cor.
 3:18; 2 Peter 1:21.) sinAll individuals are born with a sin nature that affects their motivation, action, and affection.
 We sin when we fall short of God’s standard in action, thought, and character.
 The results of sin is that each of us is separated from God and His purpose for our lives.

 (Gen. 1:26,27; 2:7 23; Psalm 8:3-6; Isaiah 53:6a; Isaiah 59:1-2; Romans 3:23; Romans 5:12; James 1:14-15) SALVATIONThe death of Jesus has provided life to whoever believes in Him.
 Salvation occurs when people place their faith in the death and resurrection of Christ.
 We are not capable of saving ourselves, therefore nothing we do can earn our salvation: It is found by grace alone, through faith alone, in Christ alone.

 (Mark 9:23, 24; John 3:3-8, 16; 16:8; Rom.
 3:21-26; 8:1-4, 14-17; 5:6-10; 10:17; 12:2; 2 Cor.
 5:17-21; Gal.
 1:4; 3:13, 14, 26; 4:4-7; Eph.
 2:4-10; Col. 1:13, 14; Titus 3:3-7; Heb.
 8:7-12; 1 Peter 1:23; 2:21, 22; 2 Peter 1:3, 4; Rev. 13:8.)
-THE CHURCHThe church is a community of believers who join together for worship, fellowship, and celebration.
-The church is committed to the teachings of Jesus, obeying His commands, and bringing hope and healing to the world.
+THE CHURCHThe Church is a community of believers who join together for worship, fellowship, and celebration.
+The Church is committed to the teachings of Jesus, obeying His commands, and bringing hope and healing to the world.

 (Matt.
 16:13-20; 18:18; 28:19, 20; Acts 2:38-42; 7:38; 1 Cor.
 1:2; Eph.
 1:22, 23; 2:19-22; 3:8-11; 5:23-27; Col. 1:17, 18; 1 Peter 2:9.)
 DEATH AND RESURRECTIONGod will grant eternal life to all who believe in him.
-Heaven and Hell are determined by our response to Jesus' offer of salvation.
-When Jesus returns, the resurrected righteous and the living righteous will be caught up to meet the Lord.
+Heaven and Hell are literal places, and they are determined by our response to Jesus' offer of salvation.
+All those who are dead in Christ will be bodily resurrected.

 (John 5:28, 29; 11:11-14; Rom.
 6:23; 16; 1 Cor.
 15:51-54; Col. 3:4; 1 Thess.
 4:13-17; 1 Tim.
 6:15; Rev. 20:1-10.)
-BAPTISMBy baptism through immersion in water we demonstrate our desire to be a follower of Jesus.
-Baptism is a symbol of our commitment to Christ, the forgiveness of our sins, and our reception of the Holy Spirit.
+BAPTISMBy baptism through immersion in water, we proclaim the gospel message.
+Jesus died for our sins, was buried, and lives again.
+By joining in baptism, we’re identifying ourselves with Him.
+We’re now dead to the power of sin.
+Being raised up out of the water expresses our new life in Christ and our union with Him.
+Baptism is not a requirement for salvation, but it is a symbol of our commitment to Christ, and the forgiveness of our sins.

 (Matt.
 28:19, 20; Acts 2:38; 16:30-33; 22:16; Rom.
 6:1-6; Gal.
 3:27; Col. 2:12, 13.) |